netbox-community/netbox-chart/README.md

 ## Upgrading

+### From 1.x to 2.x

+If you use an external Redis you will need to update your configuration values due to the chart reflecting upstream changes in how it uses Redis.
+There are now separate Redis configuration blocks for webhooks and for caching, though they can both point at the same Redis instance as long as the database numbers are different.

 ### From 0.x to 1.x

 The chart dependencies on PostgreSQL and Redis have been upgraded, so you may